SamanKhalife/linux-Tutorial/.github/README.md

 linux commands and any thing basic you need yo know for using linux (for cloud computing) it is for my own Knowledge but if you want to use I try to make it very complex and from base so you can learn linux so easy and work on linux based systems.

 # Contents (Not-Only-In-This-Page)
+## please 🙏 click on each link cause every thing is not on this page it is more than you think 😜😜😜
 * [Quick-review-important-commants](https://github.com/SamanKhalife/linux-Tutorial/blob/main/Quick%20review%20for%20commands.md)
 * [full-list-for-all-Commands](https://github.com/SamanKhalife/linux-commands/blob/main/Commands.md)
 * [tree-of-repo](https://github.com/SamanKhalife/linux-Tutorial/blob/main/SUMMARY.md)